tabcat/dynamic-content/EXAMPLE.md

 Obviously this is a very high overview of what's going on.
 Important to remember only IPLD/IPNS/Provider Records are being used.
 It's a good idea to read [index.ts](./src/index.ts) (~200 LOC) to see what is happening up close.

----
-> **Note: client1, client2, and server are all in memory helia nodes created by a single script.**
----

 ## Read and Write Steps